alj010/alj010/README.md

 </h4>

 <p>
 My <strong>background is in experimental physics & optical instrumentation</strong>, with a focus on signal & anomaly detection, and large-scale scientific computing.
-Currently working with Dr. Shelley Wright in UCSD's Optical & Infrared Laboratory on the assembly, integration, and validation of SiPM detector systems for nanosecond-scale optical transient detection and high-time resolution instrumentation.
+Currently working with Dr. Shelley Wright in UC San Diego's Optical & Infrared Laboratory on the assembly, integration, and validation of SiPM detector systems for nanosecond-scale optical transient detection and high-time resolution instrumentation.
 Outside of the lab, I <strong>build ML-driven quantitative trading and forecasting models</strong>.
 </p>

 <h3>Skills</h3>